 Requiring officers to gather stop data and record their grounds for the stop reduced discretion and increased the effectiveness of officers' use of stops.
 In both Hungary and Spain, officers in the STEPSS project tended to make fewer stops over the period that they were required to record stops, but the proportion of stops that produced an arrest or other positive law enforcement outcome increased.
 In one Spanish site, Fuenlabrada, the force dramatically reduced ethnic dipartites in their stops.
 STEPSS also developed new relationships forged through police-community dialogue and civilian engagement in monitoring police stops.
 In Fuenlabrada, these discussions directly helped the municipal police in identifying and addressing crime patterns and other community concerns.
 In Hungary, where the project used regular ride-alongs of civilians accompanying police to monitor the data gathering, the police and Roma representatives developed new understandings and insights.
-The pilot project was replicated with other police forces in Spain, albeit with less positive results.
-The strong resistance of police officers and the lack of feedback and oversight from supervisors to guide officers toward change may have played a part.
-122
+The pilot project was replicated with other police officers and the lack of feedback and oversight from supervisors to guide officers toward change may have played a part.